The Stather's Shipping Heritage

 Shipping has always been a part of this riverside village's history and the reason for its existence.
 The stather has been a port since at least Roman times.
 Goods have been loaded and unloaded at the wharf, brickworks and sandpit over the years.
 Ferries have crossed the river to the Garthorpe side and travelled along the river to Hull and Gainsborough.

 One of the more notable shipping activities over the years was a large ship yard at the site which is now Kingsferry Wharf.
 John Wray & Son built ships on The Trent for more than a century from to .
 During this time the yard produced more than 300 ships, from large ocean going barques and schooners which travelled the entire globe, to local Humber sloops and fishing smacks for the Hull and Grimsby fleets which were booming in the late nineteenth century.

-We are compiling a database of the ships built at Burton, you can explore this in the Ship List section of the page.
+We are compiling a database of the ships built at Burton, you can explore this in the Ship List section of the site.
 Research is on-going so we don't have records for all vessels as yet, some have more detailed information than others.
 There are currently 285 ships in the database, 55 of them have stories written about them.
-We have featured some of the more notable ships listed below, these have a link in the Shipping Index.
+We have featured some of the more notable ships listed below.

 Burton Stather- The largest, most prestigious and high spec ship ever built by the yard.
 A sparkling career that spanned the globe from London to South Africa and Australia to Hong Kong, carrying some famous names as passengers, before being lost without trace.